melowntech/vts-mapproxy/docs/resources.md

     Optional Int mergeBottomLod         // Reported in generated tileset.conf, speeds up merge
                                         // with other surfaces
     Optional Object heightFunction      // Height manipulation function.
 See below.
-    Optional Object/Array introspection // Introspection info used when using mapConfig.json served
+    Optional Object introspection       // Introspection info used when using mapConfig.json served
                                         // by mapproxy.
 See below.
 ```